-The saviour of the water and wastewater industries?
+The savior of the water and wastewater industries?

 The light at then end of the tunnel is the real-time data and analytics provided by the Industrial Internet of Things (the IIoT).

-With a straightforward installation of sensors in key locations and connection of these sensors to the Cloud, real-time data can be analysed to identify the infrastructure’s main leak points.
+With a straightforward installation of sensors in key locations and connection of these sensors to the Cloud, real-time data can be analyzed to identify the infrastructure’s main leak points.